Irfan234-afif/Irfan234-afif/README.md

 <h1 align="center">Hi there 👋, I'm Irfan</h1>

-<h5 align="center">A Computer Science student passionate about fusing creativity and technical insight to create captivating and highly functional digital solutions.
+<h5 align="center">A Computer Science passionate about fusing creativity and technical insight to create captivating and highly functional digital solutions.
 With unwavering dedication, I bring my best to every project, committed to delivering top-tier technological experiences.
 The synergy of strong technical skills and a relentless drive for learning empowers me to make impactful contributions within collaborative development teams.
 Embracing change as a catalyst for excellence, I'm excited to actively participate in crafting innovative technological solutions.</h5>

 #
 <h3 align="center">Presentation language of my repo</h3>